Volume 10, Issue 4 (Autumn 2024) JCCNC 2024, 10(4): 297-306 | Back to browse issues page

 Send citation to:

-Molaei Tavani F, Rahmani P, Behshid M, Sheikhalipour Z, Zadi akhuleh O. Professional Autonomy and Its Relationship with Patient Safety Competency Among Nurses.
-JCCNC 2024; 10 (4) :3-3
+Tavani F M, Rahmani P, Behshid M, Sheikhalipour Z, Zadi O. Professional Autonomy and Its Relationship With Patient Safety Competency Among Nurses.
+JCCNC 2024; 10 (4) :297-306

 URL: http://jccnc.iums.ac.ir/article-1-604-en.html

-1- MSc of nursing, Instructor, Department of Medical-Surgical Nursing, School of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran,
+1- Department of Medical-Surgical Nursing, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran.

-2- Assistant professor, Medical Education Research Center, Health Management and Safety Promotion Research Institute, Tabriz University of Medical Sciences, Tabriz, Iran
+2- Tabriz Health Services Management Research Center, Tabriz University of Medical Sciences, Tabriz, Iran.

-4- Department of Operating Room Technology, Nursing and Midwifery Faculty, Tabriz University of Medical Sciences, Tabriz, Iran , omid.zd.axule73@gmail.com
+3- Department of Operating Room Technology, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran. , omid.zd.axule73@gmail.com

-Background: Professional autonomy as a key component in the nursing profession enables nurses to make timely decisions at the patient's bedside.
-Competency of human resources, especially nurses, is of particular importance in maintaining patient safety and ensuring the provision of high quality services.
-This study aims to investigate nurses’ professional autonomy and its association with their patient safety competency.
+Background: Professional autonomy is a crucial component of the nursing profession.
+It enables nurses to make timely decisions at the patient’s bedside.
+The competency of human resources, especially nurses, is essential in maintaining patient safety and ensuring high-quality services.
+This study investigates nurses’ professional autonomy and its association with patient safety competency.

-Results: Based on the results of the study, of the 200 nurses participating in the study, 120 (60%) experienced a high level of professional autonomy and 150 (75.0%) reported a moderate level of patient safety competence.
-There was a strong correlation between the nurses' professional autonomy and their patient safety competence (P<0.001).
+Results: Based on the study of the 200 nurses participating, 120 (60%) experienced a high level of professional autonomy, and 150 (75.0%) reported a moderate level of patient safety competence.
+There was a strong correlation between the nurses’ professional autonomy and their patient safety competence (P<0.001).

 Conclusion: According to the findings, promotion of professional autonomy is directly related to patient safety competence in nurses, which in turn improves the quality of care.
 It is recommended to adopt appropriate strategies and necessary policies by managers to improve the professional autonomy of nurses.